I can’t even tell you how much I love broiled bacon wrapped chicken livers. Okay, I can. And I do! So read on!

 Please feel free to share!
 Either tell a friend about my blog or you can Pin any photo to Pinterest, Yum the recipe to Yummly or leave me a comment.

-- 1 - 1.25 pounds chicken livers, washed and patted dry
+- 1 pound chicken livers washed and patted dry